In the plain of Campidano, imposing as a guardian, stands the Castle of Monreale, halfway between the small towns of Sardara and San Gavino.

 The Castle was accessible through two gates: one to the north towards Sardara and the Baths of Santa Maria de is Aquas and one to the west towards the village of San Gavino.

-The Castle of Monreale and the Baths of Santa Maria de is Aquas
+The healing properties of the Baths of Santa Maria de is Aquas

 The Baths of Santa Maria de is Aquas were already known in Roman times when the invaders soon discovered their healing properties.

-It seems that even the king of the Giudicato di Arborea, Ugone II, many centuries later, often resorted to thermal treatments to combat problems related to gout.
+Many centuries later, it seems that even the king of the Giudicato di Arborea, Ugone II, often resorted to thermal treatments to combat problems related to gout.

 Just some words about the church: it ‘s in Gothic style and was built on the pre-existing structures of a church.
-Inside was kept a simulacrum of the Madonna that, still today, the faithful carry in procession during the annual festival (Sa Festa manna) which takes place on the penultimate Monday of September.
+A simulacrum of the Madonna, still well kept, is kept inside the church and the faithful carry it in procession during the annual festival (Sa Festa manna) on the penultimate Monday of September.

 “Sa Festa manna” in Sardara